sedostheatre/sedos.co.uk/input/shows/2022-carrie-the-musical.md

 **Carrie White is a misfit.
 At school, she's an outcast who's bullied by the popular crowd, and virtually invisible to everyone else.
 At home, she's at the mercy of her over-protective, hyper-religious mother.
 But there’s something different about Carrie – she has a special power.
 A power that can be destructive.
 And if she’s pushed too far, she may have to use it…**

 Based on Stephen King's bestselling novel and the acclaimed movie starring Sissy Spacek, Carrie has been reinvented for our time in a new production sure to shake the Bridewell to its very core...

+*Carrie: The Musical* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 25-29 October 2022.